opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 #### Ensuring Unique Identifiers in projects

-For collaborative projects, it is highly recommended to use the expression `epoch(now())` for primary key identifier integer fields ("fid").
+It is recommended to use the expression `epoch(now())` as primary key when using integer fields ("fid") as the unique identifier.
-Ensure that the "Apply default value on update" option is not activated.
-This approach helps improve synchronization, as the `epoch(now())` expression generates a unique identifier based on milliseconds, ensuring that each record has a distinct identifier.
+For this, itis important that the "Apply default value on update" option in the attribute form is not activated.
+This approach helps to improve synchronization, as the `epoch(now())` expression generates a unique identifier based on milliseconds, ensuring that each record has a distinct identifier.

 ## PostGIS